engineerdan/service1/docs/developer.md

 # Documentation

 We used Material for MKDocs to manage our documentation which is stored in the `.\docs` folder.
-The documentation is stored in the project repo since whenever
+The documentation is stored in the project repo since we want to ensure that documentation and product stay up to date.

+Docs are deployed via Github pages.

 # Repository Structure

 # Pipelines

 Our aim is to practice continuous integration and delivery.

+# Environments

+We want to be able to create and tear down environments as easy as possible.

+We also want to be able to replay Event Bridge events as easy as possible.